 The patterns are repeating across the mid-market:

-The time to identify AI governance gaps is before the firm owns them.
+The time to identify AI control gaps is before the firm owns them.

 Their Mandate: Generate superior risk-adjusted returns across large, complex transactions and multi-asset portfolios — with LP capital from the most sophisticated institutional investors in the world, who are beginning to ask hard questions about AI governance.